 Many courses and programs at Capilano University include student portfolios as part of their curriculum.
 But what is it that makes a portfolio such a powerful tool for teaching and learning?
+It’s a practice often called folio thinking

 What is Folio Thinking?

-Folio thinking is more than gathering artifacts in an online portfolio.
+Folio thinking refers to the intentional, structured use of portfolios to encourage deeper learning and self-reflection.
+It’s more than gathering artifacts.
 It’s a reflective process, asking students to actively engage with their academic, personal, and professional development.
 Students document their work and think critically about the significance and relevance of each piece, creating a dynamic, ever-evolving narrative of learning.

 Research Evidence